noahvandal/local_voice_ai_testing/README.md

 * For low latency and good fidelity we are using the Kokoro 82B TTS.

 ## Synchronization
 * The thread synchronization is taken care of in the `src/conversation_manager.py:ConversationManager` class.
 When running the server, it spins up an instance of this class and just calls methods for interacting with the various component variables of that class (e.g., ASR, TTS, LLM).
+IT is threaded with priority given to VAD barge in for the TTS output on the device of interest; this is to emulate conversation better.

 ## Personalization
 Personalizing the manner of the response from the voice agent is a function of a few things: